MimiOnuoha/Impossible-Maps/week-one/semester-setup.md

 3. **Click the button at the top that says "Fork"** </br> Forking a repository means that you are creating your own copy of an existing repository (a repository is a directory someone has created of code and files).
 When you've forked a repo, you can do anything you want to it without affecting the original.
 4. **Change the name of the forked repository.** </br> Once the repository has been forked, click the button at the top for "Settings".
 Change the repository name from "lanyon" to YOURGITHUBUSERNAME.github.io.
 (Obviously insert your actual github username there).
 Then click the "Rename" button.
 5. **Change the _config.yml file**</br> We need to do a couple things in the configuration for the site.
 Click on the config.yml file, then click the pencil so you can edit the file. </br></br>Now delete or comment out (by placing a # in front of) the line that says `relative_permalinks: true`. </br>Next, change the Setup and the About/contact section so that they reflect your information.
+6.**Delete the CNAME filee**</br>
-6. Now navigate to https://YOURGITHUBNAME.github.io.
+7. Now navigate to https://YOURGITHUBNAME.github.io.
 You should have a brand new site!

 You don't have to use Balzac, here are a few other themes you could apply the same process to and customize (and you can always search for more):